 For a long time now, AMD has been the underdog in both the CPU and the GPU market.
-The situation in the former changed when the Ryzen CPUs arrived in 2017, and the situation in the latter has only started changing last year with the arrival of AMD’s new Navi GPUs.
+The situation changed when the Ryzen CPUs first arrived in 2017, and again last year with the arrival of AMD’s new Navi GPUs.

 Table of ContentsShow

 - Better-looking than older XFX models

 For the first entry on the list, we have the XFX RX 5700 XT Raw II.
 Seeing as XFX is known for their reliable cards and reasonable prices, it makes sense that one of the cheapest RX 5700 XT models would come from them.
 But how does it fare in practice, and how much corner-cutting is involved?

 First of all, you might notice that XFX has updated its design, which is a very good thing considering that their RX 400 and RX 500 series sort of looked cheap and unappealing for the most part.

 The Raw II does away with gaudy highlights and features an entirely black shroud that blends almost perfectly with the metal backplate.
 As far as we’re concerned, this is a very effective design, and it is much better than what XFX had to offer in the past.

 As for in-game performance, we should note that the XFX RX 5700 XT Raw II is not factory overclocked, so it has the same core and boost clock speeds as the AMD reference model.
 However, XFX’s version does offer slightly better performance thanks to the dual-fan open-air cooler, which is a much better solution than a blower for a GPU that runs as hot as this one.